ubuntu/aad-auth/README.md

 [![License CLI](https://img.shields.io/badge/License-GPL3.0-blue.svg)](https://github.com/ubuntu/aad-auth/blob/main/COPYING)
 [![License libraries](https://img.shields.io/badge/License-LGPL3.0-blue.svg)](https://github.com/ubuntu/aad-auth/blob/main/COPYING.LESSER)

+> ***
+> **_NOTICE:_**
+>
+> The project aad-auth, which has been our first draft implementation limited to Azure, is being archived.
+We are grateful for your support, contributions and feedback.
+It has been invaluable to the project's development and informed our future direction.
+>
+> Moving forward, we are excited to introduce a broader and more versatile project, authd, which replaces  aad-auth.
+This new initiative will extend the capabilities beyond Azure, supporting a wider range of platforms and services, such as OpenID Connect-based providers.
+>
+> You can find the new project here: authd GitHub Repository
+>
+> The aad-auth repository will be set to read-only and will remain available for archival purposes.
+>
+> Thank you once again for your dedication and contributions to the aad-auth project.
+We look forward to your continued support and enthusiasm at our new home on the authd project.
+>
+> The Ubuntu Enterprise Desktop Team
+> ***

 Azure AD User Authentication is only included in Ubuntu 23.04 and 23.10.

 This project allows users to sign in an Ubuntu machine using Azure Active Directory credentials.
 It relies on [Microsoft Authentication Library](https://github.com/AzureAD/microsoft-authentication-library-for-go) to communicate with Microsoft service.